Miracles (Insane Clown Posse song): Music video

 The music video for the song debuted on April 6, 2010, as part of the "Nuclear Edition" reissue of Bang!
 Pow!
 Boom!.
 The video's green screen sequences were directed by Paul Andresen, with post-production being completed in Michigan.
 The video has received over 19 million views on YouTube.
-It also appeared in the webcomic Homestuck.

-On April 17, Saturday Night Live aired a sketch which parodied the "Miracles" music video.
+On April 17, Saturday Night Live aired a sketch that parodied the "Miracles" music video.
 In the sketch, fictional personalities DJ Supersoak (played by Jason Sudeikis) and Lil' Blaster (played by Nasim Pedrad) debuted a fictional music video by the Thrilla Killa Klownz called "Magical Mysteries" as part of the Under Underground Records' "Underground Rock Minute".
 In the fictional video, Ryan Phillippe and Bobby Moynihan rap about things such as "where the sun hides at night" and how blankets work.
 Saturday Night Live had previously parodied Psychopathic Records in 2009.

 Insane Clown Posse called the "Miracles" parody "a huge honor".
 Violent J called the parody "off the hook hilarious".
-Shaggy noted that Coolio had reacted unfavorably towards "Amish Paradise", "Weird Al" Yankovic's parody of the rapper's song "Gangsta's Paradise", and stated "If Weird Al wanted to do one of our songs, I'd be like, 'Hell yeah.'
+Shaggy noted that Coolio initially reacted unfavorably towards "Amish Paradise", "Weird Al" Yankovic's parody of the rapper's song "Gangsta's Paradise", and stated "If Weird Al wanted to do one of our songs, I'd be like, 'Hell yeah.'
 To me, it's the same thing with Saturday Night Live."

+The music video also appeared in the webcomic Homestuck.

 Reception

-Adah Graham of The Detroit News music critic Adam Graham disliked the song, writing that "hearing this song makes you wish ICP would stick to serial killing".
+Adam Graham of The Detroit News disliked the song, writing that "hearing this song makes you wish ICP would stick to serial killing".
 Slate writer Jonah Weiner praised the song's music, but panned its lyrics.
 The A.V.
 Club writer Nathan Rabin described the song as "fucking insane".
 A Chicago Tribune critic mocked the song's lyrics saying, "I'm glad that when my kids get strep throat, their doctor doesn't say, '(Bleeping) antibiotics, how do they work?'"
 James Montgomery described the music video as "a psychedelic special effects extravaganza that is sometimes really literal... and sometimes just confusing."
-Pitchfork Media included "Miracles" on their list of The Top Music Videos of 2010.
+Pitchfork included "Miracles" on their list of The Top Music Videos of 2010.